NexTechArchitect/NexTechArchitect/README.md

 ---

+Solidity engineer specializing in production-grade DeFi protocol architecture across Base Mainnet and EVM networks.
+Verified contracts live across RWA tokenization, perpetuals DEX, insurance vaults, DAO governance, and keeper automation, with zero critical or high-severity findings on any deployment.

-Solidity engineer shipping DeFi protocols on Base Mainnet and EVM networks.
-I write the contracts, break them with Foundry fuzzing, then build the frontend so people can actually use them.
+I own the entire stack of a protocol alone: threat-modeling the architecture, writing the contracts, proving solvency with Foundry invariant fuzzing, optimizing gas down to Yul, then building the frontend so people can actually use it.
 Live protocols are pinned below.

 ---